Setting Translation Checks

 Regex: ^\s+|\s$

-The | sign is used as the logical OR and the ^ sign marks the beginning of the string.
+The | sign is used as the logical OR, and the ^ sign marks the beginning of the string.
 If you apply this check to the translation text, for example, the following can happen:

-• If the translation text contains one or more whitespaces at the beginning of a string, or whitespace at the end, an error will be returned
+• If the translation text contains one or more whitespaces at the beginning of a string or whitespace at the end, an error will be returned.

-• If the translation text doesn't start or end with whitespace, then no error will be returned
+• No error will be returned if the translation text doesn't start or end with whitespace.

-Description: Bold text wrapped with **double asterisks**
+5. Bold text wrapped with **double asterisks**

-Often source strings contain inline formatting.
-This formatting usually needs to be applied to the translation text too.
+Often, source strings contain inline formatting.
+This formatting usually needs to be applied to the translation text, too.
 If you want to ensure that your translators preserve the formatting of words emphasized in the source language when translating content, then you can use the following regular expression.

 Regex: \*\*